VVS Moscow

-VVS Moscow (Военно-Воздушные Силы (Москва) / in English: Moscow Military Air Force) was a Soviet sports club representing the Soviet Air Force.
+VVS Moscow (Военно-Воздушные Силы (Москва) / in English: Moscow Military Air Force) was a Soviet multi-sports society (club) representing the Moscow Military District (MVO) Air Force.
+The club was formed in addition to the already existing MVO sports society (Moscow Military District).

+The sports club was formed during the war as Aviauchilische, playing in the Moscow regional competition.
+At that time, the team represented an aviation military school (military gliders) that was evacuated from Moscow to Syzran.
+In 1944 it made their first appearance in the All-Union competition, the Soviet football cup.

 Among the sports the club participated in were football, ice hockey, basketball, and volleyball.
 They won the Soviet national basketball league championship in 1952, as well as the Soviet national volleyball league championship in 1952, and the Soviet national ice hockey league championship three times, in the years 1951, 1952, and 1953 following the 1950 Sverdlovsk Air Disaster.

-Lieutenant General Vasily Stalin, the son of Joseph Stalin, was the president of the club.
+Being the commander of the MVO Air Force, Lieutenant General Vasily Stalin, the son of Joseph Stalin, was the president of the club.
 Vsevolod Bobrov played on the football team 1950–52 and the ice hockey team 1949–53.
 Viktor Tikhonov, the future Soviet national team's coach, played on the ice hockey team, as did Boris Kulagin, future coach of other Moscow-based ice hockey teams.
 Yevgeny Babich, otherwise a CDKA/CSKA player, played with the VVS hockey team for its three championship seasons.
+Ten days after Vasiliy Stalin was removed from the command of the MVO Air Force, all sports teams of the sports society were dissolved.